 Shipping from the State of Illinois to Wyoming

-Located on Lake Michigan, and connected to the eastern ports via the Erie Canal, Chicago became a booming metropolis, and even the fire of 1871 could not stunt its growth.
-In the second half of the 19th century the great need for workers in the mills, rail yards and slaughterhouses made Chicago a popular destination for immigrants and freed blacks.
+Chicago, located on Lake Michigan, and connected to the eastern ports via the Erie Canal became a booming metropolis, and even the fire of 1871 could not stunt its growth.
+In the second half of the 19th century, the great need for workers in the mills, rail yards, and slaughterhouses made Chicago a popular destination for immigrants and freed blacks.
 During Prohibition Chicago became synonymous with bootleg liquor and gangsters like Al Capone.

-After the American Revolution against the British, Illinois became a territory of the United States, and achieved statehood in 1818.
+After the American Revolution against the British, Illinois became a territory of the United States and achieved statehood in 1818.

 Illinois has been noted as a microcosm of the entire United States.
-With Chicago in northeastern Illinois, small industrial cities and immense agricultural productivity in the north and center of the state, and natural resources such as coal, timber, and petroleum in the south, Illinois has a diverse economic base, and is a major transportation hub.
+With Chicago in northeastern Illinois, small industrial cities and immense agricultural productivity in the north and center of the state, and natural resources such as coal, timber, and petroleum in the south, Illinois has a diverse economic base and is a major transportation hub.
 Chicagoland, Chicago’s metropolitan area, encompasses over 65% of the state’s population.

 Illinois shares its eastern border with Indiana, Lake Michigan to the north, to the Wabash River in the south above Post Vincennes.
 Most of the western border with Missouri and Iowa is the Mississippi River; Kaskaskia is an exclave of Illinois, lying west of the Mississippi and reachable only from Missouri.
-The state has the northern border with Wisconsin.
+The state has a northern border with Wisconsin.
 The northeastern border of Illinois lies in Lake Michigan, within which Illinois shares a water boundary with the state of Michigan, as well as Wisconsin and Indiana.
 The state capital is Springfield.

-Illinois took the nickname-Prairie State; Land of Lincoln.
+Illinois took the nickname Prairie State; Land of Lincoln.
 The state tree is the White Oak and the state flower is the violet.
 And the state motto is State Sovereignty, National Union.

 Shipping to the State of Illinois to Wyoming

-Wyoming became the 44th state to join the union in 1890.
-Wyoming was the first U.S. state to allow women to vote–an achievement that represented one of the early victories of the American women’s suffrage movement.
-Today, although it is the 10th largest state by area, Wyoming has the smallest population of all the states, with just over 550,000 residents.
-The state is home to most of Yellowstone National Park, one of the most popular national parks in the country.
-Millions of tourists visit Wyoming every year to see the geyser Old Faithful and the Grand Prismatic Spring, the largest hot spring in the country, as well as a variety of wildlife including moose, elk, bighorn sheep, wolves, coyotes, eagles, black bears, and grizzly bears.
+Wyoming was the 44th state to join the Union in 1890.
+It was also the first U.S. state to allow women to vote.
+This achievement represented one of the early victories of the American women’s suffrage movement.
+Today, although it is the 10th largest state by area, Wyoming has the smallest populace of all the states, with a little over 550,000 residents.
+The state is home to most of Yellowstone National Park, one of the most reputable national parks in the country.